IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/row-drag.md

 # Row Dragging in {Platform} {ComponentTitle}

-In Ignite UI for {Platform} `{ComponentName}`, row dragging is initialized on the root `{ComponentSelector}` component and is configurable via the `RowDraggable` input.
+In {ProductName} `{ComponentName}`, row dragging is initialized on the root `{ComponentSelector}` component and is configurable via the `RowDraggable` input.
 Enabling row dragging provides users with a row drag-handle with which they can initiate dragging of a row.

 ## {Platform} {ComponentTitle} Row Drag Example